Ahmed-3amer/Ahmed-3amer/README.md

 ## 💡 About Me

-💻I’m a **Frontend Developer** passionate about building modern, responsive websites and web apps.
+💻 I’m a **Frontend Developer** focused on building modern, responsive, and user-friendly web apps.

-   📚 I’ve completed a professional internship at **Information Technology Institute (ITI)**
-    where I studied and built projects in the **Frontend and Cross-Platform Track**.
+✨ I love turning ideas into real products with clean code and smart design.

-   🚀 I’m always learning new technologies to grow my skill set.
+🚀 I’m always learning new tools and technologies to stay up-to-date.
 📫 Feel free to reach out and connect!

 ---